labanskoller/hackeriet_blog/_posts/2019-04-08-mojolicious-executing-code-with-url_escape.md

 before this post, and concluded that it was not a security vulnerability.

 Imho, this could allow for some vulnerability chaining.
-But the behaviour is not exploitable unless function must be used incorrectly.
+But the behaviour is not exploitable unless function is used incorrectly.

 How to create vulnerable code: